Modern custom home exterior built by Permit Matching crews in Sherman Oaks

 Can I build an ADU in Sherman Oaks?

 In most cases, yes.
 ADUs are permitted across much of Sherman Oaks under state ADU law and the City of Los Angeles ADU rules, though hillside lots can add grading, access, and slope-related constraints.
-The firm we co-own confirms feasibility through LADBS before committing to a design.
+We confirm feasibility through LADBS before committing to a design.

 Do you handle LADBS permits and plan check directly?